Mathematics

 This course is a study of geometric vectors, matrices and linear equations, real vector spaces, linear transformations and matrices, and inner product spaces.

-MATH 383: Probability & Statistics I
+MATH 383: Mathematical Statistics I

 This course is an introduction to probability, basic distribution theory, mathematical expectations, probability densities, and random variables.

-MATH 384: Probability and Statistics II
+MATH 384: Mathematical Statistics II

 This course is a study of sampling distributions, point and interval estimation, tests of hypotheses, regression and correlation, and analysis of variance.